SuperOfficeDocs/superoffice-docs/docs/api/authentication/tokens/id-token.md

 * **Subject:** a unique identifier assigned to a user by the identity provider, for example, a username
 * **Issuing authority:** the identity provider that issued the token
-* **Audience:** identifies the relying party, or partner application, that can use the token
+* **Audience:** identifies the relying party or partner application, that can use the token
 * **Issue date:** the date and time the token was issued
 * **Expiration date:** the date and time the token will expire